peacock0803sz/pycon-us-2022-slides/pycon-us-2022.md

 Or, if you simply specify list as the argument type, you will not be able to pass set or dict.<br>
 In particular, it is better not to set concrete types (list, tuple, dictionary, set) just because you are familiar with them.<br>
 However, I think it is easier to understand using these concrete types, so you may want to first apply these concrete types.<br>
-After you confirm that you can use fewer operators and methods, you may want to gradually move to the left side of the types.<br>
+After you confirm that you can use fewer operators and methods, you may want to gradually move to the top side of the types.<br>
 -->

 ---